sjhuang26/thinking-system/README.md

 ## Conclusion

 We establish a three-rule framework for productive deliberate practice of self-regulation and cognitive intelligence.
+Both findings, if scientifically workable, are candidate solutions to major open questions of psychology.

 ## TODO: more advanced stuff